A Broken Marketplace

 Apple first introduced the 30% fee on apps in 2011, which forced many apps to go entirely out of business.
 Treehouse, an online training platform, developed a reading-based app, iFlow Reader, which was one of many that fell victim to the imposed new tax.
 “Apple just dropped a nuclear bomb on all of us,” Treehouse declared publicly, stating that the “draconian new rules” had made it “impossible for anyone but Apple to sell books at a profit on iOS.”

-Developers and creators want Apple to open its App Store platform so that any company can build software on their own terms and release it to people freely.
+Developers and creators want Apple to open its App Store platform and Google to open its Google Play platform so that any company can build software on their own terms and release it to people freely.
 Users should also have the ability to to install software, for free, from anywhere so that there is an even playing field and genuine competition in the realm of software development and distribution.

 The App Store Limits Consumer Freedom

-If consumers want to use a modern mobile device, Apple levies a tax that no one can avoid.
+If consumers want to use a modern mobile device, Apple and Google levy taxes that no one can avoid.
 No competition, no options, no recourse.
-The Apple App Store policies are prisons that consumers are required to pay for and that developers cannot escape.
+The Apple App Store and Google Play Store policies are prisons that consumers are required to pay for and that developers cannot escape.